rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Instantaneous non-local computation of low T-depth quantum circuits (2016)](https://doi.org/10.4230/LIPIcs.TQC.2016.9) - Provides a general attack on QPV using an exponential amount of pre-shared EPR pairs in the number of T-gates or T-depth based on the circuit decomposition of the task unitary into Clifford+T gates.
 - [Non-local computation of quantum circuits with small light cones (2022)](https://arxiv.org/abs/2203.10106) - Provides a general attack on QPV based on the geometric structure of a circuit decomposition of the task unitary.
 Is more efficient for certain classes of unitaries than previous general attacks.

+### Attacks on classes of unitaries

+- [Practical position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.92.052304) - Shows efficient attacks for certain classes, like the second level of the Clifford hierarchy.
+- [Bounds on instantaneous non-local quantum computation (2020)](https://doi.org/10.1109/TIT.2019.2950190) - Shows that any 2-qubit unitary can be attacked up to error $\varepsilon$ using $\log(1/\varepsilon)$ EPR pairs and that any hermitian bipartite binary controlled unitary can be attacked with 1 EPR pair.
+Shows logarithmic lower bound on entanglement entropy for general bipartite binary controlled unitary.

 ## Ways Around the Universal Attacks on QPV

 ## Conjectured Exponential Lower Bound

+- [Geometry of Banach spaces: A new route towards position based cryptography (2021)](https://doi.org/10.1007/s00220-022-04407-9) - Provides a new protocol based on applying a phase unitary depending on the classical input information.
+Shows an exponential lower bound under a regularity assumption on the attack, and an exponential lower bound conditioned on an, as yet, unresolved Banach space geometry conjecture.

 ## Quantum Position-based Authentication